mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

      LINEAR_SOLVER: 1
    ```

    The `INT_STRATEGY: "Old"` points the solid field towards the implementation of solid time integation schemes, that is ready for FSI problems.
-   For a field to be fully defined, it field must define a `LINEAR_SOLVER` by referring to a solver section, in this case `1`, that will be defined later.
+   For a field to be fully defined, it needs to define a `LINEAR_SOLVER` by referring to a solver section, in this case `1`, that will be defined later.
    In this tutorial, we rely on the solid's default time integration scheme, Generalized-Alpha time integration with a spectral radius of 1.0 [Chung1993a].
 See the [solid time integration documentation](https://4c-multiphysics.github.io/4C/documentation/headerreference.html#structural-dynamic) for details and further options.

 - Define a **fluid** field and time integration strategy:

-   Core parameters for the fluid field and time integration strategy are given in the list `STRUCTURAL DYNAMIC`:
+   Core parameters for the fluid field and time integration strategy are given in the list `FLUID DYNAMIC`:

    ```yaml